Krillh/Airzlinshire/Gvar/Old Gvar Sentence Examples.md

 	**Note:** /pen/ is used to talk about the direct subject in the 3rd person, while /pun/ is for the auxiliary subject, per se.
 If you've been mostly talking about person A, then they get /pen/, while person B would get /pun/.

-The endless fields and towering mountains painted a breathtaking backdrop as I walked across the country.
+/gmasha gmegnan a bnosha glan e tfisi o gjesho djagnan tfo pan e dvasi o gmugnan/ -> "The endless fields and towering mountains painted a breathtaking backdrop as I walked across the country".
-/gmasha gmegnan a bnosha glan e tfisi o gjesho
+- gmasha gmegnan *(subj)* infinite plains
+- a *(combinator)* and
+- bnosha glan *(subj)* tall mountains
+- e *(subject marker)*

 /pin e gzadvavi oe s pisha tfil bza pun/ -> "You walk over to your worker like a person."